 Join the Dutch water sector taking the stage with a packed programme

-The countdown has started.
-The World Expo 2020 Dubai will kick-off on 1 October 2021.
-The Netherlands will be present with a unique Netherlands Pavilion and impressive Dutch Dubai programme that will include an extensive water track.
+The World Expo 2020 Dubai officially kicked on 1 October 2021.
+The Netherlands is present with a unique Netherlands Pavilion and impressive Dutch Dubai programme that includes an extensive water track.
 The Netherlands Water Partnership (NWP) is coordinating the water programme.
 Dive into the business opportunities Expo 2020 Dubai and the Netherlands Pavilion offer and join the Dutch water programme at Expo 2020 Dubai.

 At the heart of the Dutch participation at Expo 2020 Dubai is the unique Netherlands Pavilion.
 The Netherlands Pavilion at Expo 2020 Dubai is the embodiment of the innovative and sustainable solutions the Netherlands can offer in the areas of water, energy and food and related fields.